 4. Explore Trees from Around the World at the Pine Hollow Arboretum

-For a peaceful walk amongst the pines, or the chance to learn about the trees that grow globally, visit the Pine Hollow Arboretum in the hamlet of Singerlands.
-This unique nature find hosts over 3,300 trees and organizes them by geographic area such as China, Japan, and Russia.
+For a peaceful walk amongst the pines, or the chance to learn about the trees that grow globally, visit the Pine Hollow Arboretum in the hamlet of Slingerlands.
+This unique nature find hosts over 3,400 trees, shrubs, and other woody plants organized by geographic area such as China, Japan, and Russia, all set across 22 acres with 11 ponds and a network of walking trails.

 thacher park